 The tables must be written in space 1 and 10,5 pts.
 The table format used in this journal article is as below

-C. Findings and Discussion ← 11.5pts, Calibri bold
+C. Findings and Discussion ← 12pts, TNR bold

-Conclusion answers the research hypothesis or purposes.
+The conclusion answers the research hypothesis or purposes.
 It is not the replication of findings and discussion but a summary of the findings which refer to research purposes.
-Conclusion is written in the form of descriptive paragraph (one paragraph is enough), not numbering.
+The conclusion is written in the form of a descriptive paragraph (one to three paragraphs), not as the numbering.

 Acknowledgment is optional.
 The author/s is encouraged to acknowledge any parties that give contribution to the research.
 It is not same as dedication chapter in thesis/dissertation.